hidny/CuboidNetSolver/docs/AlgorithmExplanation.md

 # Depth 1 of the algo details:
 Once inside the first loop, we enter into an algorithm that recursively adds 1 cell/square to the net at a time by attaching it sideways or above/below a cell/square that's already there.
 In order to avoid finding the same solution several times, but with different symmetries, I went out of my way to force the first depth to only have 5 configurations and added hard-coded rules for where the top cell is allowed to be.
 The details of the rules live in SymmetryResolver.java.
 If these rules weren't there, it would still work, but I think it would be 5-10 times slower because of all the redundant work the algorithm would do without the rules.
 I'll explain in more detail in each section.
-The reason I'm bothering to explain this is because I think this background info will go help explain a lot of what the output looks like.
+The reason I'm bothering to explain this is because I think this background info will help explain a lot of what the output looks like.

 ## General rules
 1. Top cell attaches to just as many cells as bottom cell or less
-2. We need to get to top cell by going either above or to the right of bottom cell
+2. We need to get to the top cell by going either above or to the right of bottom cell
 3. Index 0 is the bottom and index (Area - 1) is the top.
 In the case of the examples, it's 13.
 ## The 5 phases
 ### The cross phase
 In this phase, the bottom cell has the max of 4 cell neighbours attached to it.
-Also, the path to the top cell goes through the cell above the bottom cell, and the top cell should not be left of bottom cell.
+Also, the path to the top cell goes through the cell above the bottom cell, and the top cell should not be left of the bottom cell.
 #### Example:
 ```
 |..|..|..|12|..|